KygekDev/KygekDev/README.md

 ## 👑 Founder & Leader of [@KygekTeam](https://github.com/KygekTeam)

-- 🔭 | Currently working on [@KygekTeam](https://github.com/KygekTeam), PocketMine-MP plugins and other projects
+- 🔭 | Currently working on [@KygekTeam](https://github.com/KygekTeam), Minecraft server related projects and other projects
 - 🌱 | Currently learning many things
-- 👯 | Looking to collaborate with anyone who knows the PHP language and PocketMine-MP
+- 👯 | Looking to collaborate with anyone that knows Minecraft servers (PocketMine-MP, Nukkit, etc.) in KygekTeam or in other places
-- 🤔 | Looking for help from anyone who wants to contribute
+- 🤔 | Looking for help from anyone that are interested to contribute
-- 📫 | Reach or contact me in the [KygekDev Community Discord server](https://discord.gg/TstDS9jZf7) or [KygekTeam Discord server](https://discord.gg/CXtqUZv)!
+- 📫 | Reach me in the [KygekDev Community Discord server](https://discord.gg/TstDS9jZf7)!

 ---